List of Lives of Omission characters: Paris Yiu

 Kate Tsui portrays Paris Yiu / Yiu Ho-ho (姚可可), a barrister novice.
 She was born in a jail and takes offense of her family background.
 Paris and Michael have been dating since they were sixteen, and after graduating from high school, Michael helped pay for her law school tuition.
 After Michael was sentenced to several years in prison for illegal drug trafficking, Paris decides to end relations with him, but finds it hard to forget about him completely.
 They have an on-again and off-again relationship that resumes following her miscarriage of his baby in episode 27.
 Michael proposes to her and they wed in episode 29.

-She had a sexual relationship with her mentor, Fung Ying-Kui, to further advance her career as a barrister.
+She pretended to have a sexual relationship with her mentor, Fung Ying-Kui, to further advance her career as a barrister.

 In episode 29, she was later shot and "killed" by Michael in front of triad leaders, after she was found in possession of incriminating information that involved the drug operations of Ether Union as well personal information about its members.
 However, she was born with a strange condition that her heart is on the right side.
 Michael deliberately shot the left side of her body in order not to kill her.